cyber-boost/grim/py_grim/README.md

 ## 📄 License

-This project is licensed under the Be Like Brit License (BBL) - see the BBL file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🆘 Support